-- There were no confirmed prisoner escapes from this Alcatraz, although this has been debated as recently as this year 2018.
-A total of 36 inmates tried and of those 23 were captured, 6 were shot dead and 2 drowned.
+- There were no confirmed prisoner escapes from this prison.
+Total 36 inmates tried, of those 23 were captured, 6 were shot dead and 2 drowned.

 - It was also home to the first ever lighthouse of the Pacific Coast.

 - The largest group of Native Americans imprisoned here was 19 Hopi ‘hostiles’.
 They refused to farm the way government wanted them to.